Texan Feminist Throwdown celebrates 50th anniversary of Roe v. Wade

-AUSTIN, Texas — At the Distribution Hall in Downtown Austin, a feminist "throwdown" with Texan flair paid homage to what would have been the 50th anniversary of Roe v.
+AUSTIN, Texas — At the Distribution Hall in Downtown Austin on Sunday, a feminist "throwdown" with Texan flair paid homage to what would have been the 50th anniversary of Roe v.
 Wade.

 On Jan.
 22, local speakers, musicians and women from all walks of life paid homage to Roe v.
 Wade with a one-night benefit concert that raised funds for The Lilith Fund, MOVE Texas and Black Mamas ATX.